p2panda/handbook/website/docs/specification/replication.md

 ## 1. Announcement

-- The goal of replication is two peers converging to the same data state they are both interested in.
-This involves some sort of announcement mechanisms which aids finding peers being interested in the same data.
+- The goal of replication is two peers converging to the same state, over data they are mutually interested in.
+This involves some sort of announcement mechanisms which aids finding peers who are interested in the same data.
 - Data in a p2panda network can be categorised in form of schemas.
 Schemas are dedicated to support specific applications.
 A node expresses its support of an application by supporting the required schemas, trying to actively find and gather all new data from them.
 - Before two peers begin the replication process they must first identify other peers which may hold data they are interested in.
 - To do this they publish an `Announce` message which contains the schemas that they support.
 Doing this is like saying "I am interested in receiving and sharing any data associated with these [schema][schema]".
 - Throughout this document we introduce two exemplary peers, Peer A and Peer B, which replicate with each other:
     - Peer A has a set A of [documents][documents] of [schema][schema] S
-    - Peer B has another, diverging set B of [documents][documents] of [schema][schema] S
+    - Peer B has another, diverging set B of documents of schema S
-    - Peer A announces they are interested in [documents][documents] of [schema][schema] S by publishing an `Announce` message
+    - Peer A announces they are interested in documents of schema S by publishing an `Announce` message
     - Peer B eventually receives the `Announce` message from Peer A, comparing it to its own interest
 - Peers can actively _push_ data to other peers who announced their interest
 - Peers do not need to publish `Announce` messages to the network to participate in replication.
-They can still actively monitor announcements on the network and establish connection as soon as they see fit
+They can still actively monitor announcements on the network and establish connection as soon as they see fit.
 - The mechanism for sending and receiving announcement messages in the network is out of scope of this document, a very suitable pattern is publish-subscribe.

 ### `Announce` message